harryf/comedy/docs/_shows/20191118_Ricardo_18th_November_2019__Corporate_Comedy_Fail.md

 >
 > People are saying they are ruining an entire generation.
 >
-> But for me as a father, I think Fortnite
+> But for me, as a father, I think "Fortnite"
 >
-> might actually be teaching my son some important live skills.
+> might actually be teaching my son some important life skills.
 >
 > For example, he's learned to sit in a chair for eight hours
 >
-> without moving, speaking, or going to the toilet, which
+> without moving, speaking, or going to the toilet,
 >
-> is obviously great preparation for office life.
+> which is obviously a great preparation for office life.
 >
-> And his English has radically improved thanks to Fortnite.
+> And his English has radically improved thanks to "Fortnite."
 >
-> He's learned some key phrases like, bitch, I will fuck you up,
+> He's learned some key phrases like, "Bitch,
 >
-> or I will piss on you like Donald Trump, you know.
+> I will fuck you up," or "I will piss on you like Donald Trump."
 >
-> So it makes me very proud, you know, responsible player.
+> It makes me very proud, you know, responsible parenting.
 >
 > But, you know, that's my son.
 >
 > I also have a teenage daughter.
 >
-> Now, as a single father of a teenage daughter,
+> Now, as a single father with a teenage daughter,
 >
 > I am constantly being confronted with situations
 >
-> that I am fully unprepared for.
+> that I am totally unprepared for.
 >
-> Like recently, I came back from work.
+> Like, recently, I came back from work.
 >
-> I went into the bathroom, and oh, my god,
+> I went into the bathroom, and, oh, my God,
 >
-> it looked like it was wine and cereal.
+> it looked like a crime scene in there.
 >
 > There was a bloody handprint on the mirror,
 >
-> drops of blood on the sink, more blood on the floor.
+> drops of blood on the sink, more blood on the floor,
 >
-> And the toilet looked like something from a horror movie.
+> and the toilet looked like something from a horror movie.
 >
-> And then I heard a screaming.
+> And then I heard a screaming, and I looked around,
 >
-> And I looked around.
+> and I realized the screaming was coming from me.
 >
-> And I realized a screaming was coming from me.
+> At that moment, my daughter sat up and said,
 >
-> At that moment, my daughter sat up and said, hey, dad,
+> "Hey, Dad, I got my period."
 >
-> I got my period.
+> So to clean up her menstrual blood, I was like,
 >
-> So that's a killing of her nature.
+> "Can I get you anything?"
 >
-> But I was like, can I get you anything?
+> And she was like, "Dad, get me tampons."
 >
-> And she was like, dad, get me 10 points.
+> Now, obviously, as a man,
 >
-> Now, obviously, as a man, I--
+> I have zero qualifications for this job,
 >
-> you know, I have zero qualifications for this stuff.
+> but I thought, "This can't be so hard."
 >
-> But I thought, this can't be so hard.
+> So I went back to me going, "Where are we?"
 >
-> So I went back to New York, where I live.
+> And I took a look around,
 >
-> And I took a look around.
+> and what I discovered is that tampon product names
 >
-> And what I discovered is that 10-point product names
+> are exactly of no use whatsoever
 >
-> are, in fact, of no use whatsoever
+> when it comes to choosing a tampon.
 >
-> when it comes to using a napalm.
+> For example, you have names like "Phoebe Probe."
 >
-> For example, you have names like bogey to blow.
+> What is this, like, the professional women
 >
-> I think that's, like, a professional name
+> that do these kind of things?
 >
-> that means something to me.
+> Doesn't sound like something I want with my daughter.
 >
-> It didn't sound like something I loved in my day to day life.
+> Or "Tampax Radiance."
 >
-> And 10-patch radios.
+> What are they saying, like, glow-in-the-dark tampons,
 >
-> You know what they say.
+> so when the lights are out, you need to get it in?
 >
-> They're, like, glow-in-the-dark 10 points.
+> The one I like the most is "Always Infinity."
 >
-> So when the lights are out, you need to get it in.
+> I thought it was very imaginative, "Always Infinity."
 >
-> The one I like the most is Always in Tennessee.
+> The one in the vagina isn't an infeasible black hole.
 >
-> I thought it was a great legend.
+> But I ended up choosing another product by Laws.
 >
-> So it's Always in Tennessee.
+> It's called "Always Home by 11."
 >
-> The one in the vagina isn't unsuitable by color.
+> It is amazing.
 >
-> But I ended up choosing another product by yours.
+> It's around about 10 o'clock, it starts to leak,
 >
-> It's called Always Home by Eleven.
+> and she is "Always Home by 11."
 >
-> Isn't it amazing?
+> And the whole experience for me as a father,
 >
-> It's around about 10 o'clock.
+> it was a very proud one, because as a father,
 >
-> It starts early.
+> it's not every day that you get to choose
 >
-> It's Always Home by Eleven.
+> what your daughter's tampon has in her vagina.
 >
-> And the whole experience for me as a father
+> And I think that is the right place for me
 >
-> was a very terrible one.
+> to stop the comedy while you stop the audience on something.
 >
-> Because it's a product that's not every day
+> So we're going with the comedy part now.
 >
-> that you get to choose what you're going to find
->
-> and what you're buying.
->
-> And I think that is the right way for me
->
-> to stop the comedy while you stop
->
-> while you're eating something.
->
-> So we're done with the comedy part now.
->
 > If you want to applause, you can.
 >
-> If you need to leave, please do.
+> If you need to, leave, please do.
->
-> Thank you.